Max Strus NBA Playoffs Player Props: Heat vs. Bucks

-The Miami Heat, Max Strus included, will be in action at 9:00 PM on Wednesday versus the Milwaukee Bucks in the 2023 NBA Playoffs.
+The Miami Heat, Max Strus included, will play at 7:30 PM on Saturday against the Milwaukee Bucks in the 2023 NBA Playoffs.

-We're going to break down Strus' prop bets, using stats and trends to help you make good picks.
+In this piece we'll examine Strus' stats and trends, helping you make good selections on prop bets.

 Max Strus Prop Bets vs. the Bucks